 Now we can give our 'second amendment', which is that transitions of this 'isomeric' kind are the only ones in which we shall be interested in our biological application.
 It was these we had in mind when explaining 'stability' in §§35-37

-Note: this was published several years before the discovery of the "Double Helix" structure of DNA by Watson, Crick and their collaborators.41.
+Note: this was published several years before the discovery of the "Double Helix" structure of DNA by Watson, Crick and their collaborators.
+Both, especially Watson, have publicly admitted to having been influenced by this book in their thinking about DNA.41.
 The uniqueness of the picture

 Quantum mechanics is the first theoretical aspect which accounts